ritgit24/Progbattle_final/README.md

 6. I have implemented CORS middleware in my system using from CORSMiddleware from fastapi.middleware.cors

-7. The backend generates a verification email with a unique token or link that the user must click to confirm their email address.
+7. The backend generates a verification email with a link that the user must click to confirm their email address.
 I have used an email-sending library (Python’s smtplib) connected to a Gmail SMTP server.
 The email is sent to the user’s Gmail inbox (sometimes it might go to the Spam folder initially).

 8. ABOUT THE /uploadbot/ route (The heart of the web application )